Conditional Lending Pool (CLP)

 would also dynamically adjust as a function of the amount of longZCB

 issued/redeemed.
-More information is in the Managers as Oracles section.
+More information is in the section.

-When a liquidation threshold is met, an auction will be triggered to liquidate the collateral.
+When a is met, an auction will be triggered to liquidate the collateral.
 Any value captured by the auction would be directed back to the lending pool, and the redemption price of longZCB

 would be adjusted in accordance with this added value.